Top 8 Ways To Become Fiscally Responsible

-When I first heard the term fiscally responsible, I need you to you imagined a roomful of politicians talking about the fiscal policy!
-On the contrary, this concept applies to you come on more than you might think.
+When I first heard the term fiscally responsible, I imagined a roomful of politicians talking about fiscal policy!
+On the contrary, this concept applies to you far more than you might think.

 What does it mean to be fiscally responsible?

-To be Fiscally Responsible describes the ability to control your finances and find a balance between your income and your spending.
-It’s remaining accountable for your financial decisions and actions.
+To be fiscally responsible describes the ability to control your finances and find a balance between your income and your spending.
+It’s about remaining accountable for your financial decisions and actions.

 If you ask the government this question, it will probably have a different answer!
-For this article, we will focus on the above definition and your own personal finances.
+For this article, we’ll focus on the definition above and your own personal finances.

 Ways of becoming fiscally responsible

 Understanding the definition of being fiscally responsible is just half the battle.
-The other half is to take it into practice and applying it to your day-to-day life.
+The other half is putting it into practice and applying it to your day-to-day life.

 1. You have an emergency fund

-Nearly 3 in 10 (28 percent) U.S. adults have no emergency savings, according to Bankrate’s latest Financial Security Index.
-To make matters worse, almost half of Americans can handle a $1,000 emergency by dipping into savings.
+Nearly 3 in 10 U.S. adults have no emergency savings, according to Bankrate’s Financial Security Index, and roughly half couldn’t cover a surprise $1,000 expense from savings.
 That is an alarming number.

 2. You follow a budget

 In that scenario, money enters your pockets and leaves just as fast.
-When you are fiscally responsible, you control your money, how it flows, and when it flows.
+When you’re fiscally responsible, you control your money: how it flows and when it flows.
+If you’ve never built one, start with the beginner’s budgeting guide or the simple 50/30/20 rule, then keep it honest in the free money dashboard.

 3. You have no bad debt